zedlopez/ifm/Examples/Savannah.md

 ```

-This is still a specific implementation: if we wanted to weave liquids together with a full-scale burning model (as in "In Fire or in Flood"), where pretty much any object in the game can be flaming (currently on fire) or damp (extinguished), we might generalize our rule to
+This is still a specific implementation: if we wanted to weave liquids together with a full-scale burning model (as in [In Fire or in Flood]), where pretty much any object in the game can be flaming (currently on fire) or damp (extinguished), we might generalize our rule to